hunterloftis/itemize/readme.md

 $ yarn add itemize
 ```

-A lazy, fluent crawler/scraper/mirror/site mapper with an async/await API.
+A lazy, fluent web crawler with an async/await API.
 Itemize lists all of the URLs underneath a certain root URL.

 ```js